Steve Bannon Says Overthrow Of Chinese Government ‘Will Lead The World Into Peace And Prosperity’

 “We have to confront this and we have to beat it,” Bannon continued, arguing that the coronavirus pandemic is a unique, generational opportunity for the world to rid itself of the regime.

-“The gangsters in Beijing see the American people coming together,” Bannon added, saying that this impending fight for regime change in China will not only liberate its people, but also bring about world peace.
+“The gangsters in Beijing see the American people coming together,” Bannon added, saying that this impending fight for regime change in China will not only liberate its people but also bring about world peace.

 “This is the new fight for freedom, to free the Chinese people — to break the firewall.
 Once they get their freedom they’re going to overthrow this dictatorship.
 That will lead the world into peace and prosperity, the removal of the Chinese communist party.”

-As Mediaite notes, Bannon echoed calls from a number of Republican politicians, who claim that the United States needs to change its policy toward China.
+As Mediaite notes, Bannon echoed calls from a number of Republican politicians who claim that the United States needs to change its policy toward China.

 China is ramping up coronavirus propaganda to spread fear in The United States. #SteveBannon is in Watters' World to set the records straight, tonight. #FoxNews 8PM ET. pic.twitter.com/JwP0lmDdQw